 If you miss a payment, can’t afford to cover it in full or are concerned about the way things are going, speak to your energy supplier.

-Can energy companies cut the gas or electricity supply?
+Can energy companies cut my gas or electricity supply?

-Should you fail to pay your gas or electricity bills your supplier can disconnect your supply in most cases.
+Your supplier can disconnect your supply if it feels it is necessary, though this is rare and reserved for the most serious cases.
 But there are some exceptions.
 Your supplier must keep you connected between 1 October and 31 March in the following circumstances:

 - You’re of State Pension age and live alone